wowgaming/wiki-en/_pages/wotlk-twink-19.md

 ## Gear lists

-I wont make usual gear lists like you've seen in random guides all over internet.
+I won't make usual gear lists like you've seen in random guides all over internet.
 I'll do it on "my own way".

 Here is the list of items that are mostly used by all classes, those stuff are considered MUST HAVE for 99% of 19lvs.

 For more information about where to get each item just click the link.
 Items are listed as general stuff for everyone, non-caster and caster items.
 Just browse trough list and see what fits you the most.
-Don't follow anyone's rules - your style is the best style if you enjoy playing it :
+Don't follow anyone's rules - your style is the best style if you enjoy playing it:

-General items without class requirements:
+### General items without class requirements:

-HEAD SLOT ITEMS AND TRINKETS
+**HEAD SLOT ITEMS AND TRINKETS**

 [Arena Grandmaster Trinket](https://wowgaming.altervista.org/aowow/?item=19024) for everyone on both factions